NathanSauret/A-guide-to-switch-to-Pop-OS-for-working-and-gaming-purposes/README.md

 ![image](https://github.com/user-attachments/assets/e7c2d7a5-b7e7-4a2d-872d-cf804b3f5fd7)

 ### - Make apps background transparent:
-This one is a bit gadget but it looks so cool.
+This one is a bit gimmick but it looks so cool.
 To make the backgrounds of your apps transparent, activate "Blur my shell" in the Extension Manager (gnome extension).
 Then select the apps you want in the Applications panel of the Blur my shell settings.

 ![image](https://github.com/user-attachments/assets/3b10ac0d-f790-4558-b194-89f4c0a10991)

-Result:
+**Result:**
 ![image](https://github.com/user-attachments/assets/110bda4c-818d-4662-b8b3-86ed4421bd62)

 </br>

 I hope you found this guide helpful.
-If something don't works like espected, let me know.
+If something doesn't work like expected, let me know.